Assessing quality of selection procedures: Lower bound of false positive rate as a function of inter-rater reliability: Discussion

-We evaluated the quantile approximation in a simulation study and found little bias.
+We evaluated the quantile approximation in a simulation study and found little bias when the model assumptions were met.
+Breaking the dependency between the observed ratings and the latent abilities resulted in an overestimation of the true positive rate---which would result in the expected underestimation of the false-positive rate; however, a positive skew of the true abilities and dependency of the ratings on the raters led to different patterns of bias and increased RMSE.
+In general, the bias and RMSE decreased with an increasing number of raters, single inter-rater reliability, and the number of applicants.
 Importantly, the estimated classification probabilities and resulting binary classification metrics correspond to the expectation of the selection procedure.
-The actual classification probabilities for any given selection procedure might be far from the expectations, especially when considering only a small proportion of selected applicants -- as the results are dependent on a few binary events that are inherently noisy.
+The actual classification probabilities for any given selection procedure might be far from the expectations, especially when considering only a small proportion of selected applicants---as the results are dependent on a few binary events that are inherently noisy.

-We showed the methodology in an example comparing false positive rates across multiple grant peer reviews.
+We showed the methodology in an example comparing false positive rates, false negative rates, and $\text{F}_1$ scores across multiple grant peer reviews.
 The results of our example should be interpreted with great caution.
 First, we based our results on averages across different fields that often vary in the inter-rater reliability, number of raters per proposal, and the number of selected applicants.
 Second, the grant agencies often base the funding decisions on a combination of the overall rating score and additional information (which is not included in our calculation).
-While acknowledging the limitations, the results still indicate a relatively high false positive rate, especially in selection procedures selecting a small portion of the applicants.
+While acknowledging the limitations, the results still indicate a relatively high false positive rate and better controlled false negative rates due to the generally small portions of selected applicants.

-The outlined approach only evaluates the reliability of selecting the high ability applicants due to the measurement error, while assuming that the rating process is valid and indeed measuring the relevant latent abilities \parencite{bornstein1991predictive}.
-Furthermore, one might argue against optimizing raters' agreement as the disagreement between raters might indicate that raters were selected on diverse bases and focused on different aspects of applicants \parencite[e.g.,][]{bailar1991reliability, hargens1991referee, kiesler1991confusion, lee2012kuhnian}.